 The Data Science Fellows initiative prepares students to serve as consultants to faculty wishing to add more elements of data science to their undergraduate course.
 Students learn a core set of data science practices, active learning pedagogies, and collaborative communication skills.
-Students enrolled in the Data Science Fellows course (DATA 1150) collaborate with a participating faculty member to infuse data science tools and practice in existing undergraduate courses.
+Students enrolled in the Data Science Fellows course (DATA 1150, offered each Spring) collaborate with a participating faculty member to infuse data science tools and practice in existing undergraduate courses.

-Students interested in registering for DATA 1150 are required to complete the application form by November 6th, 2019, to be considered for the course.
+Students interested in registering for DATA 1150 are required to complete an application form prior to Spring pre-registration to be considered for the course.
 Please contact Linda Clark at [email protected] with questions.

 Faculty interested in adapting or modifying data science curricula are offered two opportunities: